fboulnois/stable-diffusion-docker/CONTRIBUTING.md

 ## Coding Style

-Please make sure to run [Black](https://black.readthedocs.io/en/stable/index.html) and [Flake8](https://flake8.pycqa.org/en/latest/) before submitting a PR.
+Please make sure to run [Ruff](https://github.com/astral-sh/ruff) before submitting a PR.

 ## Developer Certificate of Origin

 By contributing a PR to this project you agree to the [Developer Certificate of Origin (DCO)](https://developercertificate.org/).

-In short, you agree that you can make the contribution and that the project has the right to distribute your contribution under the terms of the project's [LICENSE](LICENSE).
+This ensures that you can make the contribution and that the project has the right to distribute your contribution under the terms of the project's [LICENSE](LICENSE).
 The PR itself is a sign-off of your agreement to the DCO.

 ## Submission